sorenmacbeth/lein-scrooge/README.md

      ;; if set, generated java source will be placed here automatically :java-source-path "src/java"

-     :scrooge {

      ;; scrooge compiler supports Java and Scala.
 (Haven't tested with Scala yet.
 User beware) :language "Java"

      ;; generates Finagle classes (see https://github.com/twitter/finagle)
      :finagle true

      ;; directory that will be used to find Thrift IDL files for compilation :thrift-include-path "src/thrift"

      ;; can be used to explicitly set destination of generated source files.
      ;; if generating java source, then java-source-path will be used by default.
      ;; fallback default is "src/<language>"
      :thrift-destination-path "src/java"
-     }

     )

 ## License